Scott Sellars: Personal life

 In January 2013, Sellars pleaded guilty to causing death by careless driving.
 Sellars had been driving home from work after returning from Dubai, where he had been coaching Manchester City's youth team, when he crashed his car and killed a motorcyclist.
 Sellars received a six-month suspended sentence and was ordered to do 300 hours of community service.

+He is a graduate of Manchester Metropolitan University's Masters of Sport Directorship programme.